 5. Visit a nature park

 “These parks offer nature walks for all ages, from simple introductions to the park to bird watching and plant identification,” says Fuller.
 Your family might experience Native American crafts, a guided fishing trip or live animal encounters.
 Some offer stroller walks for parents with toddlers, too.

-"Many nature centers also have garden plots and garden clubs that your family can participate in," says Fuller.
-Check out the Spring/Summer edition of Going Places for a list of nature centers near you!
+“Many nature centers also have garden plots and garden clubs that your family can participate in,” says Fuller.
+Check out our list of nature centers near you!

 6. Fun with grocery-store math